 To present with some boxes, can Click "Sales" and then "Shopping."
 Next, choose "Standard Shopping Campaign."

 On the next screen, give your campaign a name and choose "manual CPC" for the bidding strategy (bidding strategy is something to split the test later).

 Give the campaign a daily budget – bear in mind that Google sometimes goes over the daily budget amount – way over! (but states it will average it out over 30 days).

 Save the campaign.

 Make sure Google is not signing you up to Display and Youtube adverts by unticking any relevant boxes.
-Choose “Product Shopping” on the next screen and next to “bid” set a maximum amount that you are willing to pay for a click on your ads:
+Choose "Product Shopping" on the next screen, and next to "bid," set a maximum amount that you are willing to pay for a click on your google product listing ads.

 Ensure Your Conversion Tracking is Setup

-In order to monitor the performance of your ads, you will need to ensure that you have conversion tracking in place.
+To monitor the performance of your product listing ads on google, you will need to ensure that you have conversion tracking in place.
 The best way to do this is to use Google Tag Manager and the e-commerce reports in Google Analytics.

 To get started with eCommerce tracking, you will need to sign up to Google Analytics and Google Tag Manager and add them to your website.
 The easiest way to do this is to get your Analytics 'UA' code and your Tag Manager "GTM" code and add them to your site using plugins.